shoeffner/mthesis/src/models_and_methods.md

 in relation to the head. \Cref{tab:3dheadmodel} summarizes the data points and @fig:3dheadlandmarks visualizes the locations and coordinate system.
 The model is converted to the metric system to be useful for \Gaze{} using data from
-@Facebase, in particular the mean outercanthal width.
-This is the width from the left and right eyes outer corners, from $\ex_r$ to $\ex_l$. @Facebase report data a mean outercanthal width of \SI{86.71}{\milli\meter}, measured using 3D stereophotogrammetry and within \num{1845} European Caucasian individuals above the age of 18.
-In the 3D model, the outercantal width is
+@Facebase, in particular the mean outer canthal width.
+This is the width of the left and right eyes outer corners, from $\ex_r$ to $\ex_l$. @Facebase report a mean outer canthal width of \SI{86.71}{\milli\meter}, measured using 3D stereophotogrammetry and within \num{1845} European Caucasian individuals above the age of 18.
+In the 3D model, the outer canthal width is
 \num{450}.
 Since the idealized head model assumes symmetry along the mid-saggital plane it follows that $\num{225} = \SI{43.355}{\milli\meter}$, or
 $\num{1} \approx \SI{0.19269}{\milli\meter}$.
-This relation can be used to calculate the metric model, as it is done in \Cref{tab:3dheadmodel}.
+This relation can be used to calculate the metric model, as done in \Cref{tab:3dheadmodel}.

 Table: 3D head model by @Mallick2016.
-The first columns describe the landmark and names its abbreviation [@Swennen2006], followed by the "300 Faces In-The-Wild Challenge" index [@Sagonas2016].
+The first columns describe the landmark and name its abbreviation [@Swennen2006], followed by the "300 Faces In-The-Wild Challenge" index [@Sagonas2016].
 Then the 3D model coordinates are described as used by \Gaze{} and in the original model.
 The eyeball centers are an exception as they are only important for the